 - Buy one big container of yogurt and divide it into small containers for lunches.
-The same works for applesauce.

 7. Buy cheaper cuts of meat.

-Another way to save is by using less meat than a recipe calls for.
+Another way to save money on meat is by using less meat than a recipe calls for.
 For example, if your recipe calls for 1.5 pounds of hamburger, try using only 1 pound instead.
 This is very easy to do in casserole and crock-pot dishes without noticing the difference.
-Bonus points for eating at least one meatless meal a week!

 The concept of stockpiling is simple.
-Buy what your family uses when you see it at it’s lowest price – and buy enough to last you until the next sale.
+Buy what your family uses when you see it at its lowest price – and buy enough to last you until the next sale.
 This principle applies to food as well as household products and toiletries.

-9. Plan your meals around what’s on sale.
+9. Plan your meals around the sales.

 I do this every week, planning our meals around the meat and produce sales.
 The rest of items I try to fill in from our stockpile.
 It is a different mindset of menu planning because most of us are used to eating what we want, whenever we want it.
 By planning your meals around sale ingredients, you will quickly see the savings accumulate.

 10. Use coupon apps to earn free money on items you’re already purchasing.